hyperledger-archives/composer/packages/composer-website/jekylldocs/introduction/solution-architecture.md

 Connection Profiles are used across {{site.data.conrefs.composer_full}} to specify how to connect to an execution runtime.
 There are different configuration options for each _type_ of execution runtime.
 For example, the connection profile for an {{site.data.conrefs.hlf_full}} version 1.0 runtime will contain the TCP/IP addresses and ports for the Fabric peers, as well as cryptographic certificates etc.

-Connection Profiles are referred to by name (in both code and on the command line) and the connection profile documents (in JSON format) are resolved from the user's home directory.
+Connection Profiles are part of Business Network cards.

 ## JavaScript SDK